rudi77/sdc/project2/writeup.md

 ### 4. Solution Approach

+I started with a modified LeNet model and trained it with the provided training set without any additional (artificially augmented) training data.
+With this approach I reached a very high accuracy on the training set - over 99% but was low on the validation and test sets.
+So, after reading the proposed paper [[2][2]] by Pierre Sermanet and Yann LeCun I decided to implement my own multiscale-net based on their work.
+I liked the idea of being able to detect traffic signs on different scales by using such an architecture - as it is in real world a traffic sign in front will become larger and larger when heading towards it.
+Furthermore,

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
 * What were some problems with the initial architecture?